 If they are introduced to water at a young age, many Boston Terriers seem to love it!
 Older Terriers, not so much, or at least not without a good bit of coaxing.
 The odds are, if your dog plays with you in the sprinkler, then they’ll probably take to swimming too if you take things slowly.

 Can Boston Terriers Swim?

 While they aren’t bred to be swimmers, Boston Terriers can indeed swim.
-They are brachycephalic, however, which means they have short noses and so they shouldn’t be swimming for extended amounts of time.
-A little is okay, just keep a close eye on them because they can tire out quickly.
+However, they are brachycephalic, which means they have short noses and so they shouldn’t be swimming for extended amounts of time.
+A little is okay; just keep a close eye on them because they can tire out quickly.